Community Cats FAQ

 Feral cats pose little risk to human health.
 They are fearful of people and will steer clear of human contact unless threatened.

 The risk of catching an intestinal parasite is unlikely as they are usually species-specific and studies have suggested that animals are more likely to catch these parasites from humans.
-It is also rare for a human to catch toxoplasmosis from a feral cat because most humans would avoid direct contact with the infected feces of a feral cat.
+It is also rare for a human to catch toxoplasmosis from a feral cat because most humans avoid direct contact with the infected feces of a feral cat and as the CDC explains, the risk is generally mitigated through simple hand-washing.

 - Certain plants, like lavender, rue, pennyroyal, coleus canina, lemon thyme, and lemongrass, will naturally deter cats so these plants can be put along the border of flower beds or intermixed throughout the garden

 - Another effective cat deterrent is to purchase a Scarecrow Motion Sensor Water Sprayer

 If the cat is sick or injured, it will need to be seen by a veterinarian immediately so we suggest that you contact your local veterinarian.
 It is always best to call ahead to let the veterinarian know you are coming.
 For safety purposes, if the cat is unable to be handled, you will need to trap the kitty using a humane trap and bring the cat to the veterinarian in a humane trap.
 The humane trap should have a newspaper liner and a sheet covering it for the comfort of the kitty inside.